How to Sign Up for Veterans Benefits: Quick and Easy Steps

 Atlanta, GA 30329

-Or, take it to any VA health care facility.
+Or you can take it straight to any VA health care facility—staff there can help you submit it.

 Frequently Asked Questions